Build your Go image

 ...

 Your exact output may vary, but you should see the docker-gs-ping image with the latest tag.
-Because we had not specified a custom tag when we built our image, Docker assumed that the tag would be latest, which is a special value.
+Because you didn't specify a custom tag when you built your image, Docker assumed that the tag would be latest, which is a special value.

 Tag images

 An image is made up of a manifest and a list of layers.
-In simple terms, a “tag” points to a combination of these artifacts.
+In simple terms, a tag points to a combination of these artifacts.
 You can have multiple tags for the image and, in fact, most images have multiple tags.
-Let’s create a second tag for the image we had built and take a look at its layers.
+Create a second tag for the image you built and take a look at its layers.

-Use the docker image tag (or docker tag shorthand) command to create a new tag for our image.
-This command takes two arguments; the first argument is the “source” image, and the second is the new tag to create.
-The following command creates a new docker-gs-ping:v1.0 tag for the docker-gs-ping:latest we built above:
+Use the docker image tag (or docker tag shorthand) command to create a new tag for your image.
+This command takes two arguments; the first argument is the source image, and the second is the new tag to create.
+The following command creates a new docker-gs-ping:v1.0 tag for the docker-gs-ping:latest you built:

 $ docker image tag docker-gs-ping:latest docker-gs-ping:v1.0

 The Docker tag command creates a new tag for the image.
-It does not create a new image.
+It doesn't create a new image.
 The tag points to the same image and is just another way to reference the image.

 Now run the docker image ls command again to see the updated list of local images: